sirromp/AGN_Time_Series_Classification/README.md

 # A Machine Learning Classification Approach

-We have already established that in theory an infinite number of artificial time-series which are known to have either a Gaussian or a lognormal PDF can be produced.
+In theory an infinite number of artificial time-series which are known to have either a Gaussian or a lognormal PDF can be produced via the above method.
 This is incredibly advantageous for machine learning models, as often a large data set can reduce the need for hand-engineering or additional complexity.

 The objectives of the current project are as follows: